tvaughn905/Project-1/README.md

 For generosity there is not much correlation to overall happiness, strangely the most generous places are most of the happiest countries and some of the least happiest countries.
 Most of the countries in between were at or below average generosity.

-HealthAnalysis Jupyter Notebook
-README.md by Sheila LaRoue
-dated 2/14/2023
-import dependencies
-define variables and lists for the years covered for analyzation and the year groups tested list the categories (factors) which are part of the study pull in the merged and cleaned files which originally were separate years, 2015, 2016, 2017, 2018, 2019, and 2022 confirm lack of NaN values before processing made a DataFrame with simply the Health Score data to review the data made a DataFrame with simply the Overall Happiness Score data to review the data review the top 5 ranked countries from the averages over the Health Scores from 2015 through 2019 review the top 5 ranked countries from the averages over the Health Scores from 2022 output just the countries with complete happiness scores throught the years for planned api processing loop through the Health Happiness data for the data sets for 2015-2019 and for 2022 to created scatter plots of the Health vs Overall Happiness Scores in this loop the r-value, pvalue, and slope intercept is calculated and printed last , loop through the Overall Happiness Research, find the top 5 Overall Happy countries for the data sets for 2015-2019 and for 2022

 # Top 5 Countries To Retire To in 2027